avdg/screeps/README.md

 ### Ai rules / Ai constrains

-- All creeps must have a role
+- All creeps must have a role, or receive a role after being triggered by the `noRole` event

 ### AI script files